 You can select price slots 1-5 (1 being the lowest used price), 10, or 15/20.
 Certain API calls return either the 15th or 20th lowest used price, so the 15/20 slot will select the highest visible used price in the API.
 If a book only has 10 offers available, and you have selected the 15/20 option, the app will auto-select the next highest visible price.

 If you wanted to select the lowest FBA price to analyze, and there weren't any FBA offers visible in Amazon's API, you should set your Used Offer slot to 15/20.
 Using a bit of logic, we know that the lowest FBA offer (if it exists) is higher than the highest visible used price.
-By having our triggers select the highest visible used offer, we can close the gap a bit on the blindspots that exist in scouting apps.
+By having our triggers select the highest visible used offer, we can close the gap a bit on the blind spots that exist in scouting apps.

 Compare to Used Buy Box:

-The Used Buy Box is determined by Amazon's complex algorithms, but is *usually* the lowest FBA price from a reputable seller (just launched sellers and sellers with poor feedback metrics are sometimes excluded).
+The Used Buy Box is determined by Amazon's complex algorithms but is usually the lowest FBA price from a reputable seller (just-launched sellers and sellers with poor feedback metrics are sometimes excluded).
 Even if there are no FBA prices visible in the API, we can often glimpse the lowest FBA offer by looking at the Used Buy Box.
 Whether your triggers selected a price to analyze from the FBA Offers or the Used Offers, if you choose to compare to the Used Buy Box and that price is higher than your current price, it will swap out the existing price for the Used Buy Box price.

 As an example, if your triggers had selected FBA Slot #1 and that price didn't exist in the app, it would then go to Used Slot #15/20.
 Let's say that the price returned from the Used Slot was $12.50.
 If the Used Buy Box was $17.99, the triggers would select the $17.99 price point, since it's likely to be the lowest Prime price.